 - Digital DSLR/Mirrorless camera.
 You will be working with this on a regular basis so please ensure that it is in good working order.
 (Further guidance is set out below if you are considering purchasing a 'full-frame' sensor camera.) - Camera Memory Card 16Gb (minimum) good quality high speed memory card specific to your camera is recommended along with a USB 3.0 Card Reader approximate cost £25.
 As guidance it's better to have 2 x smaller sized SD or CF cards than one larger memory card.
-Cards can get corrupted, so a back-up, spare card is an important factor to consider. - USB Flash Memory: 1 x USB 3.0 Flash memory stick (minimum 8Gb recommended) These can be really useful in transferring files and are approximate cost £10.
-An example would be a SanDisk Ultra 64 GB USB Flash Drive USB 3.0. - External Hard Drive: - 1 x (Post-Production HD) Portable Hard Drive SSD (fast) are preferable for video editing (Adobe Premier) and working with photography databases (Adobe Lightroom).
-Example model: Samsung T5 (1Tb or greater) USB-C. - 1 x (Content | Back-Up HD) Portable external hard drive (2Tb recommended) USB 3.0 approximate cost £60.
-If budget permits an SSD are preferable for image editing and working with photography databases (Adobe Lightroom).
+Cards can get corrupted, so a back-up, spare card is an important factor to consider. - USB Flash Memory: 1 x USB 3.0 Flash memory stick (minimum 8Gb recommended) - These can be really useful in transferring files and are approximate cost £10.
+An example would be a SanDisk Ultra 64 GB USB Flash Drive USB 3.0. - External Hard Drive: - 1 x (Post-Production HD) Portable Hard Drive SSD are preferable for video editing (Adobe Premier) and working with photography databases (Capture One, Adobe Lightroom).
+A good example model is the Samsung T5 (1Tb or greater) USB-C portable SSD. - 1 x (Content | Back-Up HD) Portable external hard drive (2Tb recommended) USB 3.0 approximate cost £60.